 Sorrel is also perfect for freezing, and can thus be savored all winter long.

 Sheep’s sorrel, Rumex acetosella, can be found in dry and sandy areas across Europe.
 Other related species grow in mountain areas, such as French sorrel, Rumex scutatus and maiden sorrel, Rumex alpestris.
 They can all be used in the same manner as field sorrel.

 Toxicity of sorrel

-Since sorrel contains elevated amounts of oxalic acid salts, certain patients must refrain from eating this plant.
+Since sorrel contains elevated amounts of oxalic acid salts (same as rhubarb), certain patients must refrain from eating this plant.
 Persons suffering from gout, arthritis, rheumatism and persons often subject to stones must remove it from their diet.

 Acidic sorrel is off limits to patients who suffer from ulcers or stomach hyperacidity.
 However, know that young leaves are much less acidic, and can thus be eaten in moderate amounts from time to time.